-- i.
-Low Slope Roofing - a.
-Shall have a minimum of 1⁄4" inch per foot (finished) slope unless otherwise approved by a qualified Architect and Building Code Official - b.
-Approved Systems include 60 mil adhered EPDM & TPO, or 4 ply asphalt/gravel built-up assembly. - c.
+- c.
 Ballasted or mechanically fastened single ply membranes are not accepted. - d.
-A Minimum 20-year manufacturer's warranty required. - ii.
+A Minimum 20-year manufacturer's warranty required. - 2.
 Sloped Roofing - a.
 A minimum 25-year manufacturer's warranty is required. - d.
-Patio and entrance slabs All patio and entrance slabs shall comply with the following requirements: - i.
-Stoop/footing frost protection required at all entrance slabs. - ii.
-Where soils are frost susceptible, stoop/footing frost protection required at all patio slabs. - iii.
-1⁄4" per foot maximum slope. - iv.
+Patio and entrance slabs All patio and entrance slabs shall comply with the following requirements: - 1.
+Stoop/footing frost protection required at all entrance slabs. - 2.
+Where soils are frost susceptible, stoop/footing frost protection required at all patio slabs. - 3.
+1⁄4" per foot maximum slope. - 4.
 Protect front entrance slab from rain/snow accumulation. (i.e.: overhang, canopy) - e.
 Closet door Conventional, residential grade, bi-fold doors and hardware package are not acceptable in new construction.
-Side-hinged or swing-type doors shall be provided. - E. Ineligible improvements include, but are not limited to, the following: - a.
+Side-hinged or swing-type doors shall be provided. - F. Ineligible improvements include, but are not limited to, the following: - a.
 Any furniture or other personal household items; - b.
 Payment, wholly or in part, of assessments for public improvements; - c.
-Construction of or improving existing garage space which will result in personal use garage space per property, exceeding 640 square feet and 2 stalls;
+Construction of or improving existing garage space which will result in personal use garage space per property, exceeding 640 square feet and 2 stalls; - d.

-- d.
 Construction of or aesthetic improvements to recreational facilities including, but not limited to, patios, gazebos, tennis courts, hot tubs, swimming pools, saunas; - e.
 Costs associated with a project which will be incomplete (i.e. framing in a room addition); - f.
 Greenhouse; - g.
 Improvements begun or purchase of property prior to date of award letter; - h.
 Improvements to portions of buildings or real estate owned by an association or condominium project; - i.
 New construction or expansion of an area used in a trade or business; - j.
 Playground equipment; - k.
 Repairs to or construction of outbuildings including, but not limited to, sheds, utility buildings, shops, barns, silos; - I. Underground sprinkler systems; and landscaping and sod, except for restoration of the site following an eligible activity, or for health, safety or accessibility reasons.